chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_11-6_deploy_attributes.rst

        |ssh_wrapper resource|

-The following attributes are for use with |svn| only:
+The following properties are for use with |svn| only:

 .. list-table::
    :widths: 200 300
    :header-rows: 1

-   * - Attribute
+   * - Property
      - Description
    * - ``svn_arguments``
      - **Ruby Type:** String